SAP/openui5-docs/docs/Supported_Locales_and_Fallback_ec753bc.md

 ## Supported Locales and Fallback

 A list of supported locales can be created to restrict the number of locales for which resource bundles may be requested.
-These can be configured in a fallback chain, for which a custom fallback locale can be provided.
+These can be configured for a fallback chain, for which a custom fallback locale can be provided.

 The localization configuration can be provided in the `manifest.json` file.
 It can either be configured using the `i18n` property in the `sap.app` section or in the `sap.ui5` section via the `models` configuration.